pynchmeister/celestia-data-storage/README.md

 ### Notes / Open Questions

-How do CIDs map to Filecoin's Piece-Inclusion proof?
+* How do CIDs map to Filecoin's Piece-Inclusion proof?

+* How does the CID relate to the smart contract (solidity atm) infrastructure ?

 ### TODO